A counter-narrative to the repressive doctrine

 Chapbook: Download (in Spanish)

-On December 8, 2017, in the La Boca neighborhood in Buenos Aires, police officer Luis Chocobar shot Juan Pablo Kukoc in the back, killing him.
-He was an eighteen-year-old youth who had just stolen a camera from an American tourist.
-Since then, the State and the mainstream media have portrayed Chocobar as a hero, and the repressive policy of President Macri’s government has been known as “The Chocobar Doctrine”.
+On December 8, 2017, in La Boca, Buenos Aires, police officer Luis Chocobar shot Juan Pablo Kukoc to death.
+He was an eighteen-year-old who had stolen a camera from a US tourist.
+Since then, the State and the hegemonic media have portrayed Chocobar as a hero, and Macri’s government repressive policy is named Chocobar Doctrine.